 Cook The Sweet Potato Gnocchi: Bring a large pot of heavily salted water to a slow boil over medium-high heat.
 Working in batches, simmer gnocchi until they float, then cook an additional 30 (if fresh) to 60 seconds (if frozen).

 Using a slotted spoon, transfer gnocchi to a clean rimmed baking sheet—reserve 2/3 cups of the pasta cooking water and drain the remaining water.

 Gnocchi can be made 4 hours ahead -- let stand at room temperature then dip in simmering water until heated through.

-For the sauce: Meanwhile, in a large frying pan, melt the butter over medium heat.
-Once it foams, add sage and cook until crisp and fragrant.
-Remove sage to a plate and return frying pan to stove.
-Add shallot and, watching it carefully and stirring often, allow the milk solids to begin to brown and the butter to become fragrant and nutty.
+Add the shallot and, watching it carefully and often stirring, allow the milk solids to begin to brown and the butter to become fragrant and nutty.
 Scrape along the bottom to prevent the solids from sticking and burning.

 This is enough sauce for half of the gnocchi.
 If you want to cook off all the gnocchi, go ahead and double the recipe.
 Just note that I'd recommend you make this sauce through twice as doing twice this amount in one pan would be unwieldy.